By Gregory Shepard, Founder & CEO of Startup Science - built and sold 12 companies, worked with 150+ ESOs across 40 countries.

 Choosing from the best startup accelerators requires more than reading rankings.
 Each program has a different thesis, a different equity structure, and a different definition of "early-stage."
-A program that is perfect for a fintech startup with $10K MRR may reject a pre-revenue deeptech company, and vice versa.
+A program that's perfect for a fintech startup with $10K MRR may reject a pre-revenue deeptech company, and vice versa.

 This guide covers the top startup accelerators worldwide, broken down by what each one actually offers, what they take, and who they work best for.
-Use this alongside our comparison of accelerators vs. incubators if you are still deciding which type of program fits.
+Use this alongside our comparison of accelerators vs. incubators if you're still deciding which type of program fits.

 How to Evaluate an Accelerator